-WE'VE all been through that phase in our lives.
 The one where dust is your best friend, Jeremy Kyle re-runs seem enticing and three packets of crisps a day is the norm.
 However, generally speaking, most of us get over that and start taking responsibility for ourselves by the time we reach adulthood.
 This is not the case for philosophical pothead, Jeff (Jason Segel).

 A creation from Paramount Picture's off-the-wall sibling, Paramount Vantage, Jeff Who Lives At Home revolves around a 30-something slacker who is completely sold on the idea of fate, so much so that he spends all his time in his mother's (Susan Sarandon) basement, wearing out his bong and pondering destiny while seeking inspiration from the Mel Gibson movie, Signs.

 One morning, Jeff's usual couch potato routine is disturbed when his mother, Sharon, sends him out on a mission to buy wood glue, but on his way to the store he gets distracted by what he thinks are signs from the universe.
 A series of unexpected and mildly amusing events lead him to continually cross paths with older brother Pat (Ed Helms), who is currently going through a midlife crisis and thinks his wife Linda (Judy Greer) is cheating on him.